cuba-platform/dashboard-chart-addon/README.md

-# Dashboard charts addon
+# Dashboard Chart Add-on

 ## Overview

-Dashboard charts addon provides additional charts widget for [dashboard component](https://github.com/cuba-platform/dashboard-addon)
+Dashboard Сhart add-on provides additional chart widget for the [Dashboards](https://github.com/cuba-platform/dashboard-addon) component.

 ## Installation
 To add the component to your project, the following steps should be taken: